 From the 31 December 2019 to the 21 March 2020, WHO collected the numbers of confirmed COVID-19 cases and deaths through official communications under the International Health Regulations (IHR, 2005), complemented by monitoring the official ministries of health websites and social media accounts.
 Since 22 March 2020, global data are compiled through WHO region-specific dashboards (see links below), and/or aggregate count data reported to WHO headquarters daily.

-Counts reflect laboratory-confirmed cases and deaths, based on WHO case definitions unless stated otherwise (see Country, territory, or area-specific updates and errata), and include both domestic and repatriated cases.
+Counts primarily reflect laboratory-confirmed cases and deaths, based upon WHO case definitions; although some departures may exist due to local adaptations.
+Counts include both domestic and repatriated cases.
 Case detection, definitions, testing strategies, reporting practice, and lag times (e.g. time to case notification, and time to reporting of deaths) differ between countries, territories and areas.
 These factors, amongst others, influence the counts presented with variable under or overestimation of true case and death counts, and variable delays to reflecting these data at a global level.

 New case and death counts: Counts of new cases and deaths are calculated by subtracting previous cumulative total counts from the current count.
 These counts are updated incrementally throughout the day as more information becomes available.
 Daily new case and deaths counts are complete by 23:59 CET/CEST each day.
 Due to differences in reporting methods, cut-off times, retrospective data consolidation and reporting delays, the number of new cases may not always reflect daily totals published by individual countries, territories or areas.
 Due to the recent trend of countries conducting data reconciliation exercises which remove large numbers of cases or deaths from their total counts, such data may reflect as negative numbers in the new cases / new deaths counts as appropriate.
 This will aid users in identifying when such adjustments occur.
 When additional details become available that allow the subtractions to be suitably apportioned to previous days, data will be updated accordingly.